MARC Train: Operations and maintenance contracting controversy

 In June 2011, the future of Keolis's ability to bid on the MARC contract remained up in the air with the new disclosure law in place.
 No other bidder had emerged to replace CSXT.
 On June 5, 2011, The Washington Post ran an editorial critical of the disclosure law.
 The Post claimed that SNCF has been working for years on digitizing its records, and the Maryland law may require items or formats counter to SNCF's current system and/or French law.
 The article also stated that some in the Maryland Attorney General's Office worried the law was not Constitutional, may risk retaliation towards Maryland firms overseas, and may risk federal funding for Maryland "by imposing arbitrary procurement demands on a single company".

 MTA issued a new RFP for the operations and maintenance of MARC services on the Brunswick and Camden Lines on July 14, 2011, with a deadline for proposals on November 21, 2011.
 The terms specified a nearly six-year base contract with a five-year renewal option.
 On October 17, 2012, the $204 million contract was awarded to the Canadian company Bombardier Transportation, effectively ending the Keolis controversy.
 The pre-service transition period began on the Thursday of that week, during which time CSXT continued to operate MARC trains.
 The five-year renewal was exercised in 2018.
 The contract passed to Alstom in 2021 when they purchased Bombardier.
+Alstom was awarded a $401 million, five-year contract in April 2023, with two five-year extensions possible.